 Then there is creating the interactive system that the film will be exhibited on.
-This system will be designed and documented during the research.
+This system has been designed and documented during the research.
 The specifications of this software will reflect how and where the film will be exhibited.
 The system will be able to record the data created within the interaction with the film.
 That data will consist of information about the individual film that is created, which scenes were watched, how fast it cut from one narrative thread to another, and the data from the EEG headset.

 What are the considerations on specific filmmaking processes present when making a brain controlled film?